 Skip to Content

-Chicago Employers Must Implement New Sexual Harassment Policies and Training by July 1, 2022
+Chicago Employers Mandatory New Sexual Harassment Policies

-Chicago Employers Must Implement New Sexual Harassment Policies and Training by July 1, 2022
+Chicago Employers Mandatory New Sexual Harassment Policies

 Chicago, Illinois is now requiring employers to update their employee harassment policies and training.
 These policies must be implemented by July 1st, 2022.
 All companies with at least one employee will be required to comply with the new amendments put in place by the Municipal Code and Human Rights Ordinance.
 Within these changes, sexual harassment posters, policies, record keeping, and mandatory workforce training must be implemented.